-The proposal presents the potential for noise generation from the proposed earthworks, which would take place over approximately 8 and a half to 10 years.
-A Noise Assessment (reference no. SYD2018-1073-R001B, prepared by Acouras and dated August 19 January 2021) was provided with the application.
+The proposal presents the potential for noise generation from the proposed earthworks.
+A Construction Noise and Vibration Management Plan (reference no. SYD2018-1073-R002C, prepared by Acouras and dated August 22 October 2021) was provided with the application.
 Following review from Council's Environmental Health Officer, it was concluded that the report did not appropriately assess the proposal in accordance with AS2436:2010, noting the modelled noise levels emitted by plant equipment did not adopt the noise levels established in AS2436:2010.
 It was also noted that the background noise survey was conducted in August 2018 and should be updated to ensure the noise profile is still accurate.